Documentation Index

 8. Reboot the server.

-To install the agent through servers, use the root account for Linux and the Administrator account for Windows.
-When you cannot use the root/Administrator accounts, create an account for the agent installation and assign the root/Administrator privileges to use it.
-However, after the completion of the agent installation, remove the root/Administrator privileges from the account.
+To install the agent on servers, use the root account for Linux and the Administrator account for Windows.
+When you cannot use the root/Administrator accounts, create an account for the agent installation and assign the root/Administrator permissions to use it.
+However, after the completion of the agent installation, remove the root/Administrator permissions from the account.

 Linux

-To create an account for the agent installation and assign the root privileges to the account, follow these steps:
+To create an account for the agent installation and assign the root permissions to the account:

 1. Access the server with the root account.